 Please ensure you Opt In to club communications when setting up your Uplifter profile.

-● Social Media – We have a Facebook page which can be found by searching Beaumont Skating Club.
+● Social Media – We have Facebook and Instagram pages which can be found by searching Beaumont Figure Skating Club.

 ● Bulletin Board – We encourage you to check our bulletin board often for current information.
 The

-board is located on the main floor of the Ken Nichol Recreation Centre just outside Arena 2.
+board is located on the main floor of the Ken Nichols Recreation Centre just outside Arena 2.

 ● Newsletters – Club newsletters are sent out via email, posted on our website and attached to our

-All Executive positions with the Beaumont Skating Club are parent volunteer elected positions.
+All Executive positions with the Beaumont Figure Skating Club are parent volunteer elected positions.
 It is due

 to the hard work of these individuals that our children are able to skate at all levels.
-The BSC Executive
+The BFSC Executive

 is active 12 months of every year (August 1st- July 31st).
 During this time we are organizing fundraising